MahStudio/WSLackware/README.md

 Wait a few seconds, it will install.

-> Note: [With this technique](https://docs.microsoft.com/en-us/windows/wsl/reference) you can install many instanced of the same distro.
+> Note: [With this technique](https://docs.microsoft.com/en-us/windows/wsl/reference) you can install many instances of the same distro.

 ### After installation